neneboe/BittyBird/README.md

   * `Socket.reconnectAfterSeconds` instead of `Socket.reconnectAfterMs`
   * `skipHeartbeat` is a property of `Socket` instead of `Socket.connection`
   * No `Socket.connectionState` method.
 Starscream doesn't yet support this.
-  * `Socket.push` takes an instance of `Message` as a param instead of a generic data object
+  * The Phoenix JS client passes messages around either as a generic data object with `topic`, `payload`, etc. properies, or as individual parameters, e.g. the `Channel.isMemeber` method.
+BittyBird replaces both these patterns by passing around an instance of a `Message` type.
   * `Channel.init` takes an optional `pushClass` param, which defaults to `Push.self`.
-Used for testing here, but you could swap in any Push subclass implementation using this param.
-Will probably remove this param in future version if Swift ever adapts default vaules for generics.
+Used here as a way of adding dependency injection for testing, but you could swap in any Push subclass implementation using this param.
+I'll probably remove this param in a future version if Swift ever adapts default vaules for generics.

 #### Author